keep thy heart

 - Love her, and she shall keep [nasar] thee.

-Here the reader is reminded of the importance of getting, and loving and not forsaking wisdom.
-When he does this, then wisdom will keep him, wisdom will guard and nurture and maintain him.
-The entire proverb is said to be written by king David and the intended recipient of the proverb was his son Solomon.
+Here the reader was reminded of the importance of getting, and loving and not forsaking wisdom.
+When he did this, then wisdom would keep him, wisdom would guard and nurture and maintain him.
+Then in the next usage of nasar, the reader was again encouraged to hold tightly to his father's instruction, for it was life.

 - PROVERBS 4:10-13 Hear, O my son, and receive my sayings;

 - And the years of thy life shall be many.